 Barcelona has a lot to offer.
-Make the most of your stay in Barcelona by experiencing the best tours and visits to the iconic spots of the city.
+Make the most of your stay in Barcelona by experiencing the best tours and visits to the city’s iconic spots.

 Choose between a selection of the best activities and tours in Barcelona.
-Whether you are an art lover, a sports fanatic or the kind that queues at every museum in the city, we believe that we got you covered.
-With direct links for the booking of your fast-track or skip the line ticket for most of Gaudí sights and Barcelona attractions, we want to ensure you make the most out of your stay.
-With less time waiting to get in on your tour or to enter a museum, you will spend more time relaxing and enjoying the beautiful and sunny city of Barcelona.
+Whether you are an art lover, a sports fanatic or the kind that queues at every museum in the city, we believe we have you covered.
+With direct links for booking your fast-track or skip-the-line ticket for most of Gaudí’s sights and Barcelona attractions, we want to ensure you make the most of your stay.
+With less time waiting to get in on your tour or to enter a museum, you will spend more time relaxing and enjoying Barcelona’s beautiful and sunny city.

 Tickets are provided by Tiqets

 The Sagrada Familia is the only cathedral in the world still under construction.
 It is funded by churchgoers, devotees, and ticket revenue from visitors like you.
 It is Gaudí’s dream to which he devoted much of his life.
 At the time of his death in 1926, only one of the towers had been completed.
 The continuation of Gaudí’s project has become an unmistakable symbol of Barcelona, not just because of its spectacular size but because it also reveals the spirit of a city that has always been committed to building its future.
 Walk from here up the Avinguda Gaudí, a pedestrian boulevard which leads to the Hospital de la Santa Creu I Sant Pau, another of Barcelona’s modernista buildings.

 Fast Track Tickets